ciruitbuilder/Rotating-Mirror-LIDAR-using-a-Time-of-Flight-Sensor/README.md

 <img width="733" height="1123" alt="angle relation lidar" src="https://github.com/user-attachments/assets/d1707fcd-7eb1-4f67-987b-1e14a03ae77f" />

+x -> angle made by mirror with y axis = angle made by normal with x axis.

 as x = θ, using the diagram in above image, angle made by reflected ray with x axis(in image, +x axis is pointing downwards, towards sensor/source) is twice that of angle made by the normal with x axis : angle of reflected ray with x axis = 2x

 Hence for a 360 degree scan, the mirror has to rotate only by 180 degrees per sweep.